FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-metainfo-generation.md

 ### Named concepts vs. cross-file `SubSections`

-A named concept class is generated only when the group defines **its own quantities** that differ from the generic class: changed optionality, extra fields, or different type/units/enumeration.
-Groups that exist purely for occurrence context (e.g. a `backgroundBACKGROUND` group with no additional fields) point their `SubSection` directly at the generic class; no named concept class is generated.
+A named concept class is generated only when the group defines **its own quantities** that differ from the generic class: changed optionality, extra fields, different type/units/enumeration, or a description that diverges from the base class.
+Groups that exist purely for occurrence context (e.g. a `backgroundBACKGROUND` group with no additional fields and the same documentation as the base) point their `SubSection` directly at the generic class; no named concept class is generated.
 This rule also prevents circular imports since every class transitively extends `Object` (the generated `NXobject` class).